Raitou/GCNet/docs/en/net/The Payload.md

 Like the packet buffer, the decrypted payload has its sections: the _header_, the _content_ and the _null bytes padding_.
 Again, let's explain them one by one.
 > Note I: there are some exceptions to this division like the ping packet, whose payload contains only null bytes.

-> Note II: unlike the **packet's header**, all the data in the **payload** is written in the [big-endian](https://en.wikipedia.org/wiki/Endianness#Big-endian) format.
+> Note II: unlike the **packet's header**, most data in the **payload** is written in the [big-endian](https://en.wikipedia.org/wiki/Endianness#Big-endian) format.

 ## Header
 > ![](http://i.imgur.com/C19kDWK.png)

-The payload's header contains three essential informations: packet _ID_, _content size_ and _compression flag_.
-Next, we will take a closer look at these values.
+The payload's header contains three essential values: packet _ID_, _content size_ and _compression flag_.
+Next, we will take a closer look at these.

 ### ID
 > ![](http://i.imgur.com/JJfLbND.png)

-The ID, as the name suggests, is the packet identifier.
+The ID (or opcode), as the name suggests, is the packet identifier.
 It indicates what the packet is meant for, what it is.

-For example, the packet with the ID 0x0001 is the packet in which the session keys are defined; the one with the ID 0x001C is the acknowledgement packet SHA_FILENAME_LIST, which serves to inform the client about the files which will be verified through SHA checksum.
+For example, the packet with the ID 0x0001 is the packet in which the session keys are defined; the one with the ID 0x001C is the acknowledgement packet SHA_FILENAME_LIST, which is intended to inform the client about the files which will be verified through SHA checksum.

 ### Content Size
 > ![](http://i.imgur.com/pTkORlB.png)

 This is the size in bytes of the _content_ of the payload.

-In our case, it is _00 00 00 40_ in hex values, denoting that the size is _64_ in decimal.
+In our case, it's _00 00 00 40_ in hex or _64_ in decimal.
 Check for yourself: count each byte from the 1st after the header to the 4th last byte.
-Your count should reach 64.
+Your count should be 64.

 ### Compression Flag
 > ![](http://i.imgur.com/OZSqBEU.png)